arXiv/stats/stats-project/BACKENDREADME.md

 ## Configure the Database URI as an environment variable

-To ensure the app and API are able to connect to the database correctly, create a `.env` file within the `frontend` folder, with a variable named `DATABASE_URI`, a mySQL or PostGres URI to your database.
+To ensure the app and API are able to connect to the database correctly, create a `.env` file within the `backend` folder, with a variable named `DATABASE_URI`, a mySQL or PostGres URI to your database.
 If you are connecting to a cloudSQL database, be sure to run the proxy.
 If you intend to run this project within a docker container, ensure the URI uses a TCP connection, and if the URI needs to connect to a service on the host machine, replace part of the IP address (but not the port!) to host.docker.internal.